-&lt;sup>12 President George W. Bush, Report to Congress on the Emergency Regarding Proliferation of Weapons of Mass Destruction, June 18, 2002.
+12 President George W. Bush, Report to Congress on the Emergency Regarding Proliferation of Weapons of Mass Destruction, June 18, 2002.

-Changda Corp. sought to buy Russian gyroscopes that are more of the same that China supplied to the North Korean missile program earlier that year, reported the Washington Times (November 19, 1999).
+Korea on its space program (closely related to missiles) to develop satellites, but that cooperation was not confirmed to be linked to the Taepo Dong MRBM program, said the Washington Times (February 23, 1999).
+An NSA report dated March 8, 1999, suggested that China sold specialty steel for use in North Korea's missile program, reported the Washington Times (April 15, 1999).
+In June 1999, U.S. intelligence reportedly found that PRC entities transferred accelerometers, gyroscopes, and precision grinding machinery to North Korea, according to the Washington Times (July 20, 1999).
+An October 20, 1999 classified report was said to say that China's Changda Corp. sought to buy Russian gyroscopes that are more of the same that China supplied to the North Korean missile program earlier that year, reported the Washington Times (November 19, 1999).
 In December 1999, the NSA discovered an alleged PRC deal to supply unspecified PRC-made missile-related items to North Korea through a Hong Kong company, said the Washington Times (January 1, 2000).

-The DCI first publicly confirmed PRC supplies in July 1999.
-The DCI's January 2002 report said North Korea acquired missile-related raw materials and components, especially through North Korean firms in China, in the first half of 2001.
+The DCI first publicly confirmed PRC supplies to North Korea in July 1999.
+The DCI's January 2003 report said that, in the second half of 2001, North Korea continued to acquire missile-related raw materials and components, especially through North Korean firms in China.

 PRC technology transfers have further implications for secondary, or retransferred, proliferation, since North Korea reportedly has supplied technology to Iran, Syria, Pakistan, Egypt, Libya, and Yemen.
 A serious case involves North Korea's secret program to enrich uranium to develop nuclear weapons, a program surprisingly acknowledged by North Korea during talks on October 4, 2002, and disclosed by the Bush Administration on October 16, 2002.
-The DCI has reported that North Korea has another program that produced enough plutonium for one or two nuclear weapons, a program Pyongyang agreed to halt under the 1994 Agreed Framework.
+The DCI previously reported that North Korea has another program that produced enough plutonium for one or two nuclear weapons, a program Pyongyang agreed to halt under the 1994 Agreed Framework.
 (Also see: CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, by Larry Niksch.)

-This case raises questions about whether China's nuclear technology has indirectly contributed to North Korea's nuclear weapons program through Pakistan, since China was once the "principal supplier" to Pakistan's nuclear weapons program.
+This case raises a question about whether China's nuclear technology has indirectly contributed to North Korea's nuclear weapons program through Pakistan, since China was the "principal supplier" to Pakistan's nuclear weapons program.
+There are also questions about China's past or present knowledge about the Pakistani-North Korean trade and whether Beijing is sharing its information.
 The New York Times and Washington Post reported on October 18, 2002, that U.S. officials believe Pakistan provided equipment, including gas centrifuges, for the North Korean uranium enrichment program, in return for North Korea's supply of Nodong MRBMs to Pakistan by 1998.
 Another Washington Post report added on November 13, 2002, that the Bush Administration has knowledge that Pakistan continued to provide nuclear technology to North Korea through the summer of 2002.
 Henry Sokolski of the Nonproliferation Policy Education Center wrote in National Review Online (November 19, 2002) that "one might call on Pakistan, Russia, and China to detail what nuclear technology and hardware they allowed North Korea to import."
 John Tkacik of the Heritage Foundation wrote in the Asian Wall Street Journal (December 2, 2002) that most in the U.S. intelligence community doubt China was "completely in the dark," as President Jiang said at his summit with President Bush at Crawford, TX, in October 2002.